Is Google Chat HIPAA Compliant?

 Therefore it is advisable to integrate training on how to use Google Chat compliantly into HIPAA awareness training.
 Although not all members of the workforce may be using Google Chat, many messaging and collaboration best practices for Google Chat apply to other online communications.

 Additionally, if your organization has only just started using Google Chat, user logs should initially be monitored regularly.
-This is because many users familiar with other types of messaging services may be unfamiliar with the restrictions applied to make Google Chat HIPAA compliant and may attempt to circumnavigate them.
+This is because many users familiar with other types of messaging services may be unfamiliar with the restrictions applied to make Google Chat HIPAA compliant and may attempt to circumnavigate them in order to “get the job done”.

 Finally, configuring Google Chat to be HIPAA compliant and training members of the workforce to use the service in compliance with HIPAA requires a certain amount of technical knowledge.
 If your organization does not have adequate resources to make Google Chat HIPAA compliant or provide sufficient training, it is recommended you seek professional compliance help.